 The credit for taxes paid to another state is a nonrefundable credit against your tax liability.
 This credit is not allowed for income taxes paid to foreign countries.
 Click here for complete instructions for West Virginia Credit for Taxes Paid to Another State (nonreciprocal states).

 Homestead Excess Property Tax Credit

-The Homestead Excess Property Tax Credit provides a refundable credit of up to $1,000 for low-income property owners whose real property tax, less senior citizen tax credit, paid on your OWNER-OCCUPIED home exceeds 4% of your income (gross household income including social security benefits).
+According to West Virginia's income tax booklet, "the Homestead Excess Property Tax Credit provides a refundable credit of up to $1,000 for low-income property owners whose real property tax, less senior citizen tax credit, paid on your OWNER-OCCUPIED home exceeds 4% of your income (gross household income including social security benefits).
 Low-income is defined as federal adjusted gross income that is 300% or less of the federal poverty guideline, based upon the number of individuals in the family.
-Eligibility for the Homestead Exemption program is not necessary to qualify for this credit.
+Eligibility for the Homestead Exemption program is not necessary to qualify for this credit."
 You will need to complete HEPTC-1.

 For additional information regarding these credits, click here.